ericlyun/aps-website/_research/arch.md

 Our research enables agile development of domain-specific processors through:

-### Unified ISAX Interface (APS-Itfc)
+## Unified ISAX Interface

 Cross-platform portability across RISC-V ecosystems.
 Our unified interface allows ISAX designs to be seamlessly deployed on different processor implementations.

-### Automated Integration
+## Automated Integration

 Seamless ISAX integration with Chipyard and PULP platforms.
 Our tools automate the process of integrating custom instructions into existing processor frameworks.

-### Dynamic Reconfiguration
+## ISAX-Level Parallelism

-Support for multiple concurrent ISAXs, enabling flexible processor customization based on application requirements.
+Support for multiple concurrent ISAXs, boosting performance in a new dimension.